 We encourage you to focus all of your attention and efforts in making it a memorable event that will emphasize the sacredness of the occasion through the exchange of the promises that will make this an everlasting covenant.

-There may be unusual circumstances that would allow couples to have a Catholic wedding ceremony outside of a Catholic Church, but the Church remains the ideal location for celebrating this beautiful occasion.
+There may be unusual circumstances that would allow couples to have a Catholic wedding ceremony outside of a Catholic church, but that still remains the ideal location for celebrating this beautiful occasion.